 "Chin up, kid," she had said, laying a hand on your face.
 "It's not like I'm going to be gone forever."

 You had looked up in shock, for you had been expecting the customary meaningless vow to stay away.
 The only things you took from her expression and voice were that the former was no longer so guilty and the latter so very casual, as if there could be no other natural course of action.
 The hope had dazed you with its immensity, gripping you so hard that you could scarcely keep breathing.
 You hadn't even stood at the window to watch her go.
 You had gone straight back to your bed, collapsed on it instead of the habitual staring out the glass and going to your chair to fall asleep at your desk.
-It had taken a couple moments for you to notice that the smell of your pillow and bedclothes was not one of detergent or fabric-softener; no, it was a familiar blend of vanilla and cinnamon with a hint of peppermint.
-You had smiled then, beaming into the sheets, the scent wrapping you in a blanket of nostalgia as you closed your eyes, letting half-buried memories – however clichéd – of Christmases and board games on cloudy weekends wash over you.
+It had taken a couple moments for you to notice that the smell of your pillow and bedclothes was not one of detergent or fabric-softener; no, it was a familiar blend of vanilla and cinnamon.
+You had smiled then, beaming into the sheets, the scent wrapping you in a blanket of nostalgia as you closed your eyes, letting half-buried memories – however clichéd – of Christmas mornings and board games on cloudy weekends wash over you.

 For a week you hadn't awoken to stand vigil, wholeheartedly believing that sooner or later, she'd be knocking at the door instead of the window.
 But a week had passed into two weeks, then into three – you had started setting your alarm to 4:45 again, hoping both that you had missed her and that you hadn't – the weeks numbered four, five, six; turned into months.
 It had come in a slowly sinking epiphany why she hadn't looked so guilty and had sounded so casual: she had known that she would never visit again and thus in her mind would be redeeming all the times she had lied before.
 You realized then that she was gone for good.